dgdimick/ARC-210-DCS-Display/README.md

 - **Rotary Switches:** 8 Position Rotary Switches (45 degree angle, with stop SP8T)

     🔗 [Mouser Electronics] https://www.mouser.com/ProductDetail/611-A12503RNCQE
+-**Note:** You will need just 2 of these, I currently don't have a part number for the On/Off switch

 - **Faceplate:** A 10C "Thunderbolt" / "Warthog" VHF / UHF Cockpit Panel